OWASP/www-chapter-jakarta/index.md

 ## Speakers
 - Everyone is welcome to join us at our chapter meetings.
 Please, See [Meeting Schedule](https://www.meetup.com/OWASP-Jakarta-Chapter/)
-- Want to talk at Our Chapter please email us :

 ## Project Volunteering